 The Mexican National Science and Technology Council (CONACYT) grants scholarships to Mexican citizens to study postgraduate courses abroad.

 The German Academic Exchange Service (DAAD) aims to encourage international relationships among higher education centres.
 The DAAD offers a wide range of programmes and scholarships to encourage and increase academic exchange between Germany and the rest of the world.

 IBEI's Master's in International Relations was approved as an eligible programme to apply for scholarships from the Danish Education Support Agency (for Danish students).

 Turkish applicants can apply for a scholarship within the framework of the Jean Monnet Scholarship Programme (JMSP), a project funded by the EU, which aims at increasing the number of experts in the EU field and supporting Turkey’s administrative capacity.
 The programme supports academic studies at graduate or research level at a university or similar institution in one of the EU member countries.
 Scholarships are granted exclusively for academic studies directly related to Turkey’s EU harmonisation process and the EU acquis.

 Norwegian students can apply for a Lanekassen grant to study a Master’s degree at IBEI.
 There are three elements: The first one is a grant to help with living expenses.
 The second one helps with tuition fees.
 The third element is the funding of the travel expenses.
 The amount awarded is dependent on things like the Master’s chosen by the student or the family income.

-The Rotary Foundation is a non-profit organisation that promotes international understanding through its humanitarian service programmes and educational and cultural exchange work.
-The Goodwill Scholarships are the Rotary Foundation's oldest and most widespread programme.
-Scholarships are granted to those wishing to study for a postgraduate degree.
-During their stay abroad, students take on the role of goodwill ambassadors in the host country.
+The Rotary Foundation is a non-profit organisation that promotes international understanding through its humanitarian service programmes and educational and cultural exchange work and funds scholarships for graduate study.